Gradual smoothing: strong hypercontractivity and logarithmic Sobolev inequalities: The log(I − ∆) operator

 Observe that~$R_t$ is not in~$L^1$, and therefore, in general,~$u(t)$ no longer belongs to the same space~$L^p(\mathbb{R}^N)$ as~$u_0$ did.
 However, it is clear that~$R_t$ belongs to~$L^{\frac{N}{N-2t}, \infty}(\RR^N)$.
 In fact, the norm can be calculated more easily than we did in~\Cref{re:weakfundamentalnorm} for~$H_t$. \begin{Proposition} Let~$R_t$ be as in~\eqref{eq:rieszfundamental}.
 Then,

 \end{Proposition} Thanks to this result, it is clear that solutions~$u(t) = R_t * u_0$ satisfy the hypercontractivity property

 with the same function coefficient~$A_p$ obtained in~\Cref{re:loghypercontractivity}.
 Hence, one may try to apply~\Cref{re:hypertolog} in order to obtain the family of logarithmic Sobolev inequalities for~$\log(-\Delta)$.
-However, the expression~\eqref{eq:logdiff} is not well defined for functions of the form~$u(t) = R_t * u_0$.
+However, the expression~\eqref{eq:logdiff} may not be well-defined for~$u(t) = R_t * u_0$, since it does not belong to the appropriate spaces.
 Consequently, obtaining logarithmic Sobolev inequalities ---at least by our method--- is not possible.
 In fact,~$u(t)$ cannot be considered a solution in the sense of~\Cref{def:L2solutions}, since~$u(t)$ may not belong to~$L^2$ for~$t>0$.
 It is clear that Hille-Yosida's Theorem,~\Cref{re:HilleYosida}, cannot be applied here, since~$\log(-\Delta)$ is not a monotone operator.